Skip to content

 5. My Side of the Mountain by Jean Craighead George

 Sam Gribley wants to live off the land on the old Gribley homestead that hasn’t been farmed for a hundred years.
-Trouble is, he can’t locate it.
+The trouble is, he can’t locate it.
 Miss Turner, the librarian, opens the library early to help him.
 She not only locates it for him (superhero detection skills) but she’s the first one who believes him.
 Wisely, she also suggests books on edible plants and animals.
-Like librarians in the real world that provide part of the safety net in a community to ensure that children don’t fall through the cracks, Miss Turner is the one person who lives in a civilization that Sam can count on and turn to. [middle grade, ages 8 and up]
+Like librarians in the real world who provide part of the safety net in a community to ensure that children don’t fall through the cracks, Miss Turner is the one person who lives in a civilization that Sam can count on and turn to. [middle grade, ages 8 and up]

 4. Library Lion by Michelle Knudsen, illustrated by Kevin Hawkes